GoogleChromeLabs/adaptive-loading/cra-network-aware-code-splitting/README.md

 [Live Demo](https://adaptive-loading.web.app/cra-network-aware-code-splitting)

-A demo showing how to use network-aware code-splitting in React.
+A demo showing how to use network-aware code-splitting in React.js.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).